CobaltWolf/Bluedog-Design-Bureau/README.md

 - Modular 1.875m and 1.5m station parts for Gemini-era space stations
 - Skylab station parts
 - Spacelab (from Eyes) station parts
-- Parts for the Apollo-Venus mission
+- Parts for the Manned Venus Flyby mission
 - Vanguard rocket and probe
 - Scout rocket
 - Redstone rocket, with Sergeant clusters and Explorer 1